neerajk555/SQL-Training-exercise/module-11-indexes-optimization/08-Take-Home-Challenges.md

 ---

-## Challenge 5: Query Rewriting for Index Compatibility (2-3 hours)
+## Challenge 5: Query Rewriting for Index Compatibility

 **Task:** Rewrite these queries to be index-friendly: